herobaby71/Self-driving-RC-Car/README.md

 Step 2.5) Putting everything together:
 1) Remote desktop to your RaspPi, start bskari pi_pcm so that control.py able to send signal command to the RaspPi.
 2) Another Remote desktop to your RaspPi, start RaspSensorClientInput.py
-3) On your Desktop, run LaptopServerDataCollection.py, you will see a pygame screen that will take arrow inputs from your keyboard.
+3) On your Desktop, run LaptopServerDataCollection.py, you will see a pygame window with piCamera vision that will take arrow inputs from your keyboard.
 Press 's' to start collecting data and 'p' to pause.
-Quit pygame windows if done collecting.
+Quit pygame window if done collecting.
 The program will save the collected data to an .npy file.

 Step 3) Train a model (Feel free to use other libraries such as Keras or Tensorflow)
 1) I created my own Neuronetwork from scratch using numpy and sklearn for second order l-bfgs optimizing method.
 However, my model only have sigmoid activation function, which cannot avoid gradient vanishing problem.
 ELU or ReLU activation functions probably works better.